kakwa/dnscherry/docs/auth_module.rst

 modNone
 ~~~~~~~

-This module is used if no authentification is needed, for example, with a Single Sign On in front of DnsCherry.
+This module is used if no authentication is needed, for example, with a Single Sign On in front of DnsCherry.

 However, in order to trace who made which action, the user name can be provided in an http header,
 in that case, having the http header in each request is mandatory.